kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 AI Payment Failure Recovery Agent
 ```

-For example, a real payment gateway could return information indicating:
+For example, a real payment gateway could provide failure information such as:

 ```text
 Payment Timeout